2017 Stone Carving Retreat/Workshop

 - Gallery party Saturday night (BYOB and potluck/snacks/deserts)

-Payment Schedule: $ 395.
 Full payment is due with the completed application by May 1st.
+With support from the Northwest Stone Sculpture Association and Marenakos Stone Company and Neolithic Stone.

 Early applications are welcome, All documents and payment must be at Matzke Fine Art Gallery, 2345 Blanche Way, Camano Island, Wa 98282 by May 1st, 2017.